 How To Identify Black Algae In Your Pool

-There are a few ways you can recognize if your pool has black algae and they are:
+There are a few ways you can recognize if your pool has this and they are:

 Black or dark brown raised spots on the pool surface